 Village Hall provides shared meeting and programming space for the Academic Village.
 The campus coffeehouse as well as offices for the Director of the Village and the student newspaper are also located in Village Hall.
-Student mailboxes for Village residents and a lounge area can also be found in Village Hall.
+A relaxation station and lounge area can also be found in Village Hall.
 See the Academic Village section for more details on Pitt-Greensburg's Academic Village program.